xjmeplws/SapCore/README.md

 Easy to use UIView in iOS program.

-Just put the project to your own program, the "import SapCore".
+Just put the project to your own program, then "import SapCore".

 UITextFiels: